Chronic Inflammation: How Fish Oil May Help

-If you are deficient, taking fish oil containing EPA and DHA will allow the Neutrophils to release more of the chemicals that attract Monocytes.
+If you are deficient, taking fish oil containing EPA and DHA will allow the Neutrophils to release more chemicals that attract Monocytes.

 A medication that can also help is asprin.
 Asprin also stimulates Neutrophils to release chemicals that attract Monocytes.

-When using Fish Oil and asprin, you need to be cautious if the person has blood clotting issues.
+When using Fish Oil and asprin, you must be cautious if the person has blood clotting issues.

 There are also circumstances where taking fish oil could make the problem worse.

-If a person has a low level of antioxidants in the body due to a genetic mutation, then taking fish oil could lead to an increase in inflammation.
+If a person has a low level of antioxidants due to a genetic mutation, taking fish oil could increase inflammation.

 What Do You Think?

-Are you considering taking ish oil for your chronic inflammation?
+Are you considering taking fish oil for your chronic inflammation?

 Have you already tried it?
 Did It help or make it worse?